covscript/covscript/README.md

 Please visit [Covariant Basic Wiki](https://github.com/mikecovlee/covbasic/wiki)
 ## Download and install ##
 ### Microsoft Windows ###
 Please download the precompiled executable on the [Latest Release](https://github.com/mikecovlee/covbasic/releases/latest).
 You can also use MinGW or the appropriate tools to compile the source code directly.
-If you already have a G++ compiler installed on your system, you can execute `make.bat` directly.
+If you already have a G++ compiler installed in your system, you can execute `make.bat` directly.
 You need to make sure that the compiler supports the C++11 standard.
 **Attention!
 Covariant Basic does not support the use of Microsoft CL compiler, the specific reason is not yet clear, probably because of its support for the C++ standard is not complete.**
 ### Linux ###
-After downloading the source code, if you have installed the G++ compiler on your system, you can type `sh. / Make.sh` directly in the terminal.
-You need to make sure that the compiler supports the C ++ 11 standard.
+After downloading the source code, if you have installed the G++ compiler on your system, you can type `sh./make.sh` directly in the terminal.
+You need to make sure that the compiler supports the C++11 standard.
 **Attention!
 Some distributions of the G++ version are too old to support the C++11 standard, please download the latest version of the G++ compiler.**
 ### Mac OS ###
 There is no test, it should be the same with Linux.